Meet the Gay Muslim Filmmaker Who Secretly Filmed His Pilgrimage to Mecca

 I’ve been thinking about this a lot in the last few weeks.
 Muslims today are in a state of siege: from ourselves, primarily, but also from “the West” that wants to portray Muslims in a particular way.
 Muslims talk a lot about Islamophobia.
 I encounter it myself on a daily basis in so many different ways.

-I have wondered after seeing this backlash, ‘Is it possible for audiences to take an Islamophobic point of view from this film?’
+I have wondered after seeing this backlash, is it possible for audiences to take an Islamophobic point of view from this film?
 And I don’t think so.
 I think the film is like a prayer almost.
 It’s a very pro-Islam film; it’s an anti-Saudi film.
-If you actually see the film and engage with it, you realise this.
+If you actually see the film and engage with it, you realize this.
 If you don’t see the film, it’s a different story, which I can’t control.

 What practical impact do you want your film to have?

-The next screening of A Sinner in Mecca will be at LA’s Outfest LGBT Film Festivalin July.
-Watch the trailer here.
+The next screening of A Sinner in Mecca will be at LA’s Outfest LGBT Film Festival in July.